shashankyld/wifi-slam/README.md

 14. https://robotics.stackexchange.com/questions/89543/failed-to-find-match-for-field-intensity-with-ouster-lidar
 15. Write a launch file for recording data
 16. Write a launch file to view Rviz
-17. Run CLINS on empty_lab.bag
+17. [DONE] Run CLINS on empty_lab.bag
 18. Write some code to understand wifi networks strength based on position
 19. Understand why iwlist gives 0 networks sometimes
-20.
+20. Install Open3D on the Cuda11
+21. Run kiss-icp on the empty_lab.bag

 ## Usage